junxit/us-congress-bills-115/bill.md

   - **(1)** *In general* The Director of Policy Planning shall ensure that research and evaluation, as coordinated and overseen by the Director of Research and Evaluation, supports strategic planning and resource allocation across all public diplomacy bureaus and offices of the Department of State.
   - **(2)** *Allocation of resources* Amounts allocated for the purposes of research and evaluation of public diplomacy programs and activities pursuant to subsection (b) shall be made available to be disbursed at the direction of the Director of Research and Evaluation among the research and evaluation staff across all public diplomacy bureaus and offices of the Department of State.
   - **(3)** *Sense of congress* It is the sense of Congress that the Department of State should gradually increase its allocation of funds made available under the headings “educational and cultural exchange programs” and “diplomatic and consular programs” for research and evaluation of public diplomacy activities and programs pursuant to subsection (a) to a percentage of program funds that is commensurate with government best practices.
-- **(e)** *Limited exemption* Chapter 35 of title 44, United States Code (commonly known as the “Paperwork Reduction Act”), shall not apply to collections of information directed at any individuals conducted by, or on behalf of, the Department of State for the purpose of audience research, monitoring, and evaluations, and in connection with the Department’s activities conducted pursuant to—
+- **(e)** *Limited exemption* Chapter 35 of title 44, United States Code (commonly known as the “Paperwork Reduction Act”) shall not apply to collections of information directed at any individuals conducted by, or on behalf of, the Department of State for the purpose of audience research, monitoring, and evaluations, and in connection with the Department’s activities conducted pursuant to—
   - **(1)** the United States Information and Educational Exchange Act of 1948 (22 U.S.C.
 1431 et seq.);
   - **(2)** the Mutual Educational and Cultural Exchange Act of 1961 (22 U.S.C.
 2451 et seq.);
   - **(3)** section 1287 of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328; 22 U.S.C.
 2656 note); or